 If the gas leak is coming from outside, it should be repaired free of charge.
 Contact the National Gas Emergency Services on 0800 111 999 to report the leak.

 What if the gas leak is indoors?

-The first call engineer from the ESP will always ‘make safe’ when called to a suspected gas escape.
-However, the ESP under the terms of its licence doesn’t cover repairs to appliances or installation pipework which can’t be completed within 30 minutes.
+The first call engineer from the ESP will always perform a visual gas safety check when called to a suspected gas escape.
+However, the ESP under the terms of its licence doesn’t cover repairs to appliances or installation pipework.

 So what do you do next?

 Once the property has been made safe, the ESP will explain that any work on appliances (e.g. cookers, boilers or fires) will have to be carried out by a Gas Safe Registered engineer.

 How to turn your gas off at the meter

 Locate your gas meter

 The gas Emergency Control Valve (ECV) is located alongside your gas meter.
 This is typically located outside in a meter box, however, it may also be found under the stairs, beneath the kitchen sink, or in the garage.

 Once you’ve located your gas meter and turned off all gas appliances inside your home, you’ll then need to turn the gas ECV to the ‘off’ position.
 You’ll know it’s in the off position once it’s at a right angle to the pipe.